camunda/camunda-docs/docs/self-managed/zeebe-deployment/exporters/elasticsearch-exporter.md

 :::note
 The indexes are created as required, and will not be created twice if they already exist.
 However, once disabled, they will not be deleted (that is up to the administrator.)
 Similarly, data is never deleted by the exporter, and must be deleted by the administrator when it is safe to do so.
+A [retention](#retention) policy can be configured to automatically delete data after a certain number of days.
 :::

 ## Configuration